diml/api-stabiliser/README.md

 Immutable versioning is a very simple but powerful idea that aims to solve versioning problems.
-In particular, it aims at making it easy to go through breaking changes, which are a natural part of software development.
+In particular, it aims at making it easy to go through breaking changes which are a natural part of software development and simplify package management.
 It can apply to many systems such as library APIs or even languages.
 The only requirement is the ability to represent the difference between two states of a system.

 The problem
 -----------